Carnegie Mellon University

 Bio

-Constantine (Costa) Samaras is a professor in the Department of Civil and Environmental Engineering and Affiliated Faculty in the Energy Science, Technology and Policy Program at Carnegie Mellon University.
+Constantine (Costa) Samaras is the Director of the Carnegie Mellon University Scott Institute for Energy Innovation, and is a professor in the Department of Civil and Environmental Engineering and Affiliated Faculty in the Department of Engineering and Public Policy.
 His research focuses on the pathways to clean, climate-safe, equitable, and secure energy and infrastructure systems.

 Samaras analyzes how technologies and policies affect energy use and national security, resilience to climate change impacts, economic and equity outcomes, and life cycle environmental emissions and other externalities.
-He directs the Center for Engineering and Resilience for Climate Adaptation and is the Director of the Power Sector Carbon Index.
-He is a fellow in Carnegie Mellon's Scott Institute for Energy Innovation and by courtesy, a faculty member in both the Department of Engineering and Public Policy and CMU's H. John Heinz III College of Information Systems and Public Policy.
+He is a Founder and Director of both the Center for Engineering and Resilience for Climate Adaptation and the Power Sector Carbon Index.
+He is by courtesy, a faculty member in CMU's H. John Heinz III College of Information Systems and Public Policy.
+From 2021-2024, he served in the White House Office of Science and Technology Policy (OSTP) as the Principal Assistant Director for Energy, OSTP Chief Advisor for Energy Policy, and then OSTP Chief Advisor for the Clean Energy Transition.

-From 2009 to 2014 he was a RAND Corporation researcher, most recently as a Senior Engineer and a Professor at the Pardee RAND Graduate School, and was an Adjunct Senior Researcher through 2021.
+From 2009 to 2014 he was a RAND Corporation senior researcher, most recently as a Senior Engineer and a Professor at the Pardee RAND Graduate School, and was an Adjunct senior analyst through 2021.
 From 2008 to 2009 he was a post-doctoral fellow in the Climate Decisionmaking Center at Carnegie Mellon, working on electric transportation and low-carbon technology policy.
-From 1999 to 2004 he was an engineer working on several multibillion-dollar infrastructure megaprojects in New York, including the extension of the Number 7 subway line in Manhattan, and also worked on the rebuilding of the subway line underneath the World Trade Center after the attacks of September 11, 2001.
+From 1999 to 2004 he was an engineer working on several multibillion-dollar infrastructure megaprojects in New York, including the extension of the Number 7 subway line in Manhattan, and also worked on the rebuilding of the subway line underneath of the World Trade Center after the attacks of September 11, 2001.

 Education